 3. Swing arm bearing condition and adjustment.

 4. BMW's rubber cow effect caused by the weak attachment & thin tubing of the upper rear frame to the main frame (that attachment is on either side of the battery, essentially), together with the twin shock arms.

-5. Contributions by suspension problems, and other things.... loose engine mounts, worn shocks, etc.
+5. Other contributions by the suspension; even loose engine mounts, worn shocks, etc.

-There is truth to the above items, but they are NOT HARDLY the entire story; and, may not be all that much of the story either.
+There is truth to the above items, but they are not hardly the entire story; and, maybe not all that much of the story.

-A very good treatment of this subject, with a slightly different slant, is in the February 2003 issue of AIRMAIL.
+A very good treatment of the subject, with a slightly different slant, is in the February 2003 issue of AIRMAIL.

-A terrific series of Airheads LIST postings, with me participating to a goodly degree ....and covering weaves and wobbles in great depth, and highly recommended is at: http://www.airheads.org
+A terrific series of Airheads List postings, with me participating to a goodly degree ...covering weaves and wobbles in great depth, and highly recommended is probably still at:

-I do not agree with some information Duane Ausherman has, or did have, on his website, ...essentially that he has some sort of secret idea, details not mentioned! (why not?) about how he & his shop, years ago, 'fixed' some sort of wrong machining by BMW, on the /5 bikes.
+I do not agree with some information Duane Ausherman has, or did have, on his website, ...essentially that he had some sort of secret idea, details not mentioned! (why not?) about how he & his shop, years ago, 'fixed' some sort of wrong machining by BMW, on the /5 bikes.
 I know of NO such common production miss-machining of the bikes.
 Duane is not in business now, & he should release the information ...if he has it; or, ever did!

-I have ridden several hundreds of bikes, literally, including a dozen+ of my own, but MOST were customer bikes.
+I have ridden several hundred bikes, literally, including a dozen+ of my own, but most were customer bikes.
+Testing was done on customer's bikes after we repaired/serviced them ...and I have a fair amount of experience 'curing' ill handling customer bikes.
 My most extensive early BMW testing was on a /2, & then a /5 SWB with handlebar/fork mounted fairing, believed a worst case for any BMW Airhead.
-I also owned a SWB /5 with a full Avon fairing, and put a lot of miles on it, single, 2-up, loaded, lightly loaded, all sorts of combinations, including tire and road conditions.
-Testing was also done on customer's bikes after we repaired/serviced them...and I have a fair amount of experience 'curing' ill handling of customer bikes.
+I also owned a SWB /5 with a full Avon frame-mounted fairing, and put a lot of miles on it, single and 2-up, lightly and heavily loaded, all sorts of combinations, including tire types, inflation variables, and road conditions.

-EVERYthing having to do with the stock suspension, etc., was good & proper on the two /5 test bikes just mentioned....both was almost brand-new too (and, one other, that I purchased new), and I continued to test now and then until I sold them at quite high mileage.
+Everything having to do with the stock suspension, etc., was good & proper on the two /5 test bikes just mentioned....both was almost brand-new too (and, one other, that I purchased new), and I continued to test now and then until I sold them at high mileage.
 I also did extensive testing on a very stock late model RS; and, my own R100RT bikes.
 Tests on a ST and other models were also conducted.
 I updated this article with my own testing on my low mileage 1995 R100RT, which was not obtained until early 2015, and was not even properly tested until I completed my work on it in 2016.
-It was STOCK.
-I have also done testing with very heavy added weights on the seat.
+It was stock.
+I have also done testing with very heavy added weights on the seat, etc.

 I refer you here to a truly good article, if incomplete, by Gordon Jennings, entitled "Shake, Rattle & Yaw", published in Motorcyclist in July of 1995.

-Gordon did a LOT of testing, purposely doing some crazy things such as adding weights to bars, and one end of bars; deliberately screwing up suspension, deliberately putting huge runouts on wheels, deliberately doing plenty to motorcycles to TRY to find out what causes what sort of instability.
-His findings GENERALLY go along with what I have personally found ....particularly with the flat-worn rear tire (squared off).
+Gordon did a LOT of testing, purposely doing some crazy things such as adding weights to handlebars, and also to just one end of the handlebars; deliberately messing-up the suspension, deliberately putting huge run-outs on wheels, ....deliberately doing things to motorcycles to try to find out what causes what sort of instability.
+His findings generally go along with what I have personally found ....particularly with the flat-worn rear tire (squared off).
 He certainly went further in some testing than I did.

-The more rubber the front tire puts ACTUALLY on the ground (the footprint), the LESS the effect, and, probably, a small amount less likely it will happen at all.
+The more rubber the front tire puts ACTUALLY on the ground (the real footprint), the LESS the effect, and, probably, a small amount less likely it will happen at all.
 I believe it is due to the dampening effect.
 The dampening effect is increased by you keeping your hands on the handlebars!
-All these things are something I knew about, that Gordon never mentioned; I believe he never tested for this.
+All these things are something I knew about, that Gordon never mentioned.
+I believe he never tested for this.

-Another contributing factor, and in many instances this is THE biggest contributor, is a squared-off tread on the REAR tire.
-Gordon and I fully agreed on this.
-The larger front tire footprint, the more the front end acts like it has some sort of steering damper...which, in effect, IT DOES.
-SAME for having hands on the bars!
+The major contributing factor, and in many instances THE biggest contributor, is a squared-off tread on the REAR tire.
+Gordon Jennings and I fully agreed on this.

 More on weaving...but adding Tank Slappers & fast high speed instabilities in general:

 Many bikes have some non-violent instability as one slows down, particularly with trailing throttle ....& most particularly if your hands are not on the bars.
-This is usually normal.
 Changing handlebar length, adding weights to the bar ends, etc., are not going to do much for you in this regard.
 Sometimes it is due to a too-loose adjustment on the steering head bearings.
 There may be a secondary problem of high speed instability.
 Sometimes there is a clicking sound upon using the front brake.
 One or more of these things is relatively common.
 It is certainly a signal to you to check into the situation, perhaps clean, lubricate, and adjust the bearings, as you do NOT want violent instability at high speeds ...the next problem ...nor, do you want any other problem.

-Tank Slapper anecdotes almost always refer to 'the old days', when frames were not so strong nor stiff, forks not so strong and stiff, and so on.
+Tank Slapper anecdotes almost always refer to 'the good old days', ....when frames were not so strong nor stiff, forks not so strong and stiff, shock absorbers poor ...etc.
 There is an effect by the tires, even properly inflated, but modern tires are less likely to start such instabilities, until the REAR is squared-off; and, multi-compound modern tires do not usually square off so quickly, some hardly do at all.
-However, RIBBED front tires can ADD to the effect, particularly starting up earlier on rain-grooved highways.
-Today, TRUE tank slappers on bikes made since the late 60's, or maybe even into the mid-70's, are rare indeed.
-What HAS happened, is that with stiffer frames, better shocks, and other 'improvements', the speed at which instabilities are noted, has simply moved to higher speeds, and typically any instability is much milder, due to centripetal forces at high speeds.
-Sport bikes with very small frontal drag and with fairings designed in wind-tunnels, can be very stable to super high speeds.
-BTW...those sport bikes, if equipped with even a small tail trunk and bags that they were not designed for; OR, they are being ridden at speeds specifically NOT OK, per their owner's booklets, can exhibit NASTINESS at speed, and very surprisingly suddenly, with little warning!
+However, RIBBED front tires can ADD to the effect, particularly with instabilities starting up earlier on rain-grooved highways.
+Today, TRUE tank slappers on modern bikes, are rare.
+What HAS happened, is that with stiffer frames, better shocks, and other 'improvements', the speed at which instabilities are noted, have often simply moved to very high speeds, and typically any instability is much milder, due to centripetal forces at high speeds.
+Sport bikes with very small frontal drag and with fairings designed in wind-tunnels, can be very stable to quite high speeds.
+Those sport bikes, if equipped with even a small tail trunk and bags that they were not designed for; OR, they are being ridden at speeds specifically NOT OK, per their owner's booklets, can exhibit NASTINESS at speed, and very surprisingly suddenly, with little warning!

-Increasing frame and suspension stiffness is NOT the answer to totally eliminating the phenomena either ....that is a story in itself.
+Increasing frame and suspension stiffness is NOT the total answer towards eliminating the instabilities either ....that is a story in itself.

-It is not uncommon to be able to induce some sort of mild instability, perhaps from 10 mph up to maybe 60 mph or so, by taking one's hands off the bars and giving a bar end a bit of a mild hit or having it start from an irregularity or bump in the road surface, etc. ....but any instability will be quickly reversed on its own, or, instantly reversed by placing a hand or two on the bars.
-This is normal, and varies with bike, model, and many small things; and some larger things ...like trail amount (typically larger on cruisers), angle, and centrifugal forces from wheel weight and diameter; and the rear tire wear.
+It is not uncommon to be able to induce some sort of mild instability, perhaps from 10 mph up to maybe 60 mph or so, by taking one's hands off the bars and giving a bar end a bit of a mild hit or having it start from an irregularity or bump in the road surface, etc. ....but any instability will usually be quickly reversed on its own; or, instantly reversed by placing a hand or two on the bars.
+This is normal, and varies with bike, model, and many small things; and some larger things ...like trail amount (typically larger on cruisers), angle, and centrifugal forces from wheel weight and diameter; and rear tire wear.
 If the instability continues to INcrease, that is not good.
 If the effect is pronounced, simply lay forward on the tank.
-Be SURE, if this sort of thing happens to YOU and YOUR BIKE, that you carefully check the steering head adjustment, the swing arm adjustment, and rear tire condition.
-ESPECIALLY, if mild, and only with hands-off the bars, do check the steering head bearing adjustment.
+Be SURE, if this sort of thing happens to YOU and YOUR BIKE, that you carefully check the steering head adjustment, the swing arm adjustment, and rear tire wear.
+ESPECIALLY, even if mild, and it happens only with hands-off the bars, then do check the steering head bearing adjustment.

-Once the Japanese improved the suspension components, their particular cornering problems magically went away, except for those that added windscreens, bags, trunks ....and had squared-off rear tires ....and a few instances with ribbed front tires.
+Once the Japanese improved the frames & suspensions, their cornering problems magically went mostly away, except for those that added windscreens, bags, trunks ....and had squared-off rear tires ....and a few instances with ribbed front tires.